Can I Pour Hot Water On Frozen Air Conditioner?

 But when this happens in summer, it signifies that the evaporator coils are frozen, which can result from low refrigerant levels or low temperature of the coolant.

-Even though you might see ice around the ACs coils in obvious cases, it may not be the same in some situations.
+Even though you might see ice around the AC’s coils in obvious cases, it may not be the same in some situations.
 For example, sometimes, a frozen AC will produce a bubbling or hissing sound or water leakage.
-In addition, there can be ice outside your AC unit, a shoot in your electricity bill, or the AC not reaching the desired thermostat setting

-After understanding the cause of the frozen air conditioner, it’s time to solve the problem.
 First, however, you need to understand that AC is an electrical machine that can be dangerous when you pour water on it.

 So, yes, you can pour hot water on a frozen air conditioner but after taking the necessary precautionary measures.
-This will prevent you from experiencing short circuits or even fire outbreaks which can be hazardous.
+This will prevent you from experiencing short circuits or even fire outbreaks, which can be hazardous.

 The time you’ll need to see the desired results varies with the amount of ice on the AC.
-The higher the frost, the longer it will take to clear and vice versa.
-Some AC’S can take 1 hour to defrost, while others require up to 24 hours when the ice accumulation is high.
+The higher the frost, the longer it will take to clear, and vice versa.
+Some ACs can take 1 hour to defrost, while others require up to 24 hours when the ice accumulation is high.

 You should factor in that you’ll need to rest between the bouts of pouring the hot water.
-And if you’ve got a big air conditioner, you will spend more time pouring the hot water to defrost it because of its size.
-But if there’s no hope of the ice thawing after doing all this, call your HVAC technician to find what could be the problem.
+And if you’ve got a big air conditioner, you will spend more time pouring hot water to defrost it because of its size.
+But if there’s no hope of the ice thawing after doing all this, call your HVAC technician to find out what could be the problem.

 You May Also Like: How to Seal a Window Air Conditioner for the Winter – 6 Easy Steps